 Caroline studied International Marketing, French and German at DCU before going on to complete the IBEC EOP graduate placement programme in Germany and working in a variety of marketing roles both at home & abroad.

 She later went on to complete a full-time degree in Painting at NCAD.
-During this time, Caroline began to focus on working with arts and cultural organisations, including the Gate Theatre, Highlight Productions, the Cill Rialaig Project, Origin Gallery and Heneghan Peng Architects.
+During this time, Caroline began to focus on working with arts and cultural organisations, including Highlight Productions, the Cill Rialaig Project, Origin Gallery and Heneghan Peng Architects.
+Before joining the Dublin Dance Festival team in 2013, Caroline held a Marketing & PR position at the Gate Theatre.

 Programme & Finance Manager